-The coronavirus pandemic forces organizations to have a flexible marketing strategy, allowing you to pivot quickly during this pandemic.There are two major challenges around the economic impact of the coronavirus that marketers must keep in mind – it’s unprecedented and it’s unpredictable.
+The coronavirus pandemic forces organizations to have a flexible marketing strategy, allowing them to pivot quickly during this pandemic.There are two major challenges around the economic impact of the coronavirus that marketers must keep in mind – it’s unprecedented and it’s unpredictable.
 The fact that this pandemic is unlike anything we’ve ever dealt with before means that we can’t reference a time where other people solved this same problem.
 There is no case study we can look to.
 And because the pandemic is unpredictable, it makes it incredibly difficult to plan your marketing strategy around it.

 We don’t know how long this will last or what will happen next month, let alone the remainder of the year, so your marketing strategy needs to be flexible.
 You want a long-term plan, but you need to be able to pivot your marketing strategy quickly.